a-sinclaire/BG_utils/README.md

 (shortcut is currently set to &lt;f9> key)</br>
 (&lt;scroll_lock> terminates the thread)

-wherever you click it will give you the hex value of that pixel's color</br>
+wherever you click (or press return) it will give you the hex value of that pixel's color</br>
 the hex value will be stored on your clipboard automatically</br>
 use the square brackets to change zoom level</br>
 use comma and period to change circle size</br>